Search API¶

 Limit the search to a specific Content Type¶

-You can easily limit the search to a specific Content Type by providing its name in content_type[]
+You can easily limit the search to a specific Content Type by providing its name in the content_type[]

 argument.